nilslice/hostile/README.md

     http.ListenAndServe or http.Handle and the like.

 #### func (h *HostHandler) AddHost(host string) *http.ServeMux
+    AddHost creates a new ServeMux per added host and sets in in the eligibleHosts map within the HostHandler.
+Each host has its own mux so you can assign routes to individial hosts.

     Example:
+    ```go
 	newHost := h.AddHost("newhost.com")
 	newHost.HandleFunc("/route", handler)
+    ```

 #### func (h HostHandler) IsEligible(host string) (string, bool)
     IsEligible is a helper function which tests host eligibility and returns